 The City of Toronto Grants - not HIV specific

-- Community Service Partnerships (CSP) funds services that facilitate "access to services that improve social outcomes for vulnerable, marginalized and high-risk communities."
+The City's goals are better achieved by supporting the work of organizations that are closer to the communities they serve.
+City of Toronto Community Partnership and Investment Program (CPIP) includes Community Service Partnerships (CSP), which funds services that facilitate "access to services that improve social outcomes for vulnerable, marginalized and high-risk communities."
 HIV-related services partner with a number of these agencies.